Wegener–Bergeron–Findeisen process: Aggregation

 The process of ice crystals sticking together is called aggregation.
-This happens when ice crystals are slick or sticky at temperatures of -5 C and above, because of a coating of water surrounding the crystal.
+This happens when ice crystals are slick or sticky at temperatures of -5 C and above because of a coating of water surrounding the crystal.
 The different sizes and shapes of ice crystals fall at different terminal velocities and commonly collide and stick.

 Accretion

-When an ice crystal collides with supercooled water droplets it is called accretion (or riming).
+Accretion (or riming) occurs when an ice crystal collides with supercooled water droplets.
 Droplets freeze upon impact and can form graupel.
-If the graupel formed is reintroduced into the cloud by wind, it may continue to grow larger and more dense, eventually forming hail.
+If the graupel formed is reintroduced into the cloud by wind, it may continue to grow larger and denser, eventually forming hail.

 Precipitation

-Eventually this ice crystal will grow large enough to fall.
+Eventually, this ice crystal will grow heavy enough to fall.
 It may even collide with other ice crystals and grow larger still through collision coalescence, aggregation, or accretion.

-The Bergeron process often results in precipitation.
+The Wegener–Bergeron–Findeisen process often results in precipitation.
 As the crystals grow and fall, they pass through the base of the cloud, which may be above freezing.
 This causes the crystals to melt and fall as rain.
 There also may be a layer of air below freezing below the cloud base, causing the precipitation to refreeze in the form of ice pellets.
 Similarly, the layer of air below freezing may be at the surface, causing the precipitation to fall as freezing rain.
 The process may also result in no precipitation, evaporating before it reaches the ground, in the case of forming virga.